wp-plugins/nmedia-mailchimp-widget/readme.txt

 = 3.2.3 =
 Subscriber can now choose among Interest/Groups
-Errors are now meaningful (No more FNMAE, LNAME) Tightly scripted as per standards on WP
+Errors are now meaningful (No more FNMAE, LNAME)
+Fixed some CSS issue with UL/LIs
+Tightly scripted as per standards on WP
+Pre-append text/html before form in widget